 Step 4: Tap “Info” and then “Manage Documents” option.

 Step 5: Click on the document to be recovered and then click “Open”.

-If the unsaved files folder is empty, you can turn to AutoRecover File Location to recover word documents.
+If the unsaved files folder is empty, you can turn to AutoRecover File Location to restore word documents closed without saving.
 The steps are very simple and can be done within a couple of seconds.